High-Level Training

 - 8:00 am – 6:00 pm

-Activities: setup of the training center, inspection of technical equipment, practice of knots, rope systems, and essential operational fundamentals for safe mountain interventions.
+Activities: Installation of the training center, inspection of technical equipment, practice of knots, rope systems and essential operational fundamentals for safe interventions in the mountains.

 - Accommodation: Hotel Rubí in Huaraz or similar